-The aim of SMART-map (RoadMAPs to Societal Mobilisation for the Advancement of Responsible Industrial Technologies) is to define and implement concrete roadmaps (smart maps) for the responsible development of technologies and services in three fields.
+The aim of SMART-map (RoadMAPs to Societal Mobilisation for the Advancement of Responsible Industrial Technologies) was to define and implement concrete roadmaps (SMART Maps) for the responsible development of technologies and services in three fields.

 The project has its roots in previous experiences.
 The ResAGorA project has already developed a comprehensive governance framework for responsible research and innovation, the RRI-Navigator©.
 Other projects such as RRI Tools, CIMULACT, VOICES have given a set of tools and options on the RRI themes as well as on the participative methods.
 One of the objectives of SMART-map is indeed the involvement and the engagement of citizens through very concrete means.

 Regulators and funders are placing ever greater emphasis on RRI.
 Innovators may soon be expected to prove that they have addressed issues such as social impact or open data in their processes.
 SMART-map designed and tested tools to help companies do that in a smooth and efficient way, and to make sure that citizens have their say on the development of new technologies.